chocolatey/choco/TESTING.md

 ### Skipping NUnit Tests

-If you need to skip the execution of tests, you can run the following: `./build.bat --testExecutionType=none`, or `./build.sh --testExecutionType=none`.
+If you need to skip the execution of tests, you can run the following: `./build.bat --shouldRunTests=false`, or `./build.sh --shouldRunTests=false`.

 ### Pester Tests